Baxter Q1 Beat Lifts Stock as Margins Contract

 NEW YORK, April 30 —

-Baxter International filed an 8-K today disclosing Q1 results that beat consensus on both the top and bottom line, with overseas sales doing the heavy lifting and the stock rallying on the print.
-The catch sits one layer down: adjusted earnings still fell year-over-year, margins contracted, and the company is reaffirming rather than raising its 2026 outlook.
-A beat is a beat, but this one came with asterisks.
+Baxter International filed an 8-K today with Q1 results that topped consensus on revenue and earnings.
+Overseas sales did the heavy lifting.
+The stock rallied on the print.
+One layer down, the picture is messier: adjusted earnings fell year-over-year, margins contracted, and management reaffirmed the 2026 outlook rather than raising it.
+A beat is a beat.
+This one came with asterisks.

 - Q1 results disclosed in an 8-K filed April 30 under Item 2.02; shares rose on the report as overseas sales drove the beat.